Mont Blanc Summit Course

 Distance: 4.5 KM | Ascent: 362 | Descent: 363 | Max Altitude: 3,375 M

-Our second day together starts at a reasonable hour.
-Breakfast is usually served at 7 am, and we aim to be out on the glacier by 9 am if the weather permits.
-The aim of the day is to learn how to walk in rope parties, navigate glaciers, and try our hand at a summit.
-The day is designed with maximum flexibility in mind.
-In some instances, conditions may be favorable to complete all the possibilities.
-In other instances, we may need to focus on fewer.
-Summits we usually attempt on this day include Petit Flambeau and La Toule.
-Regardless of what the conditions permit specifically, this day is always very exciting.
-We’ll be taking our packed lunches with us for a picnic along the trail with an aim to complete a full day of alpinism before returning to the Torino Hut for dinner and rest.
+Our second day together starts at a comfortable pace.
+Breakfast is served at 7 am, and we aim to be out on the glacier by 9 am, weather permitting.
+The goal of the day is to practice walking in rope teams, navigating glaciers, and attempting a summit.
+This day is designed for flexibility—some conditions may allow for multiple objectives, while others may limit us to one.
+Common summits we aim for include Petit Flambeau and La Toule.
+No matter the outcome, this day is always a highlight of the experience.
+We will carry packed lunches for a picnic on the trail and aim to spend a full day out in the mountains, immersed in hands-on learning and alpine adventure.
+In the afternoon, we return to the Torino Hut for dinner and rest.
+This day is key to building confidence and skill before we head deeper into the mountains on the following days.

 DAY 4: THE RIDGES OF THE MARBREES TRAVERSE